 Urban Reserve.
-Areas within the Ames Urban Service Area and the growth regions that should be reserved for future urban development, but are unlikely to be developed within this plan's 2040 horizon.
+Areas within the Ames urban service area and the growth regions that should be reserved for future urban development but are unlikely to be developed within this plan's 2040 horizon.
 These include all tiers of the five projected growth areas including the southeast and other parts of the Ames jurisdiction that can be feasibly provided by urban services.
-Policies related to Urban Reserve areas are discussed in the Fringe Policy section of this chapter.
+Policies related to Urban Reserve areas are also discussed in the Urban Fringe Policy section of this element.

 Rural Character.
-Areas within the Ames jurisdiction where urban infrastructure such as water or sewer service is unlikely or not feasible.
-Development may include large-lot residential, low-impact agriculture. and non-residential uses appropriate to rural areas.
-Policies related to Rural Character areas are discussed in the Fringe Policy section of this chapter.
+Areas within the Ames extra- territorial jurisdiction where urban infrastructure such as water or sewer service is unlikely or not feasible.
+Development may include large-lot residential, low-impact agriculture, and non-residential uses appropriate to rural areas.
+Policies related to Rural Character areas are also discussed in the Urban Fringe Policy section of this element.